-(Optional) Specifies that you want the system to remove the relationship from a consistency group making the relationship a stand-alone relationship.
+(Optional) Specifies no consistency should be assigned a relationship, and also that you want the system to remove the relationship from a consistency group, making the relationship a stand-alone relationship.
 You cannot use this parameter with the -name or -consistgrp parameters.

 This parameter is required if you do not specify the -name or -consistgrp parameter.
+(All flags are mutually-exclusive.)